Norma Waterson

 Norma Christine Waterson (15 August 1939 – 30 January 2022) was an English singer and songwriter, best known as one of the original members of The Watersons, a celebrated English traditional folk group.
 Other members of the group included her brother Mike Waterson and sister Lal Waterson, a cousin John Harrison and, in later incarnations of the group, her husband Martin Carthy.

 Waterson was known as the "matriarch of the royal family of British folk music".

 Early life

-Waterson was born in Hull, in the East Riding of Yorkshire.
+Norma Christine Waterson was born in Hull, in the East Riding of Yorkshire, on 15 August 1939.
 Her parents died when she was young and she was raised, with her brother Mike and sister Lal, by their maternal grandmother, Eliza Ward, of Irish Gypsy descent.
 Waterson later recalled that her grandmother was "a lovely singer and knew a lot of parlour ballads and musical songs she had learned from her childhood, and we all used to sing them."
 Other members of the family, including her father and two uncles, were musical, playing the cornet, the banjo, the guitar and the organ.